HomerReid/meep_adjoint/docs/Tutorial/index.rst

            it seems, which will inform our choice of convergence criteria and other parameter settings for the automated phase.
-           More specifically, in this phase we will invoke :mod:`meep_adjoint` API routines to do the following:
+           More specifically, in this phase we will invoke :obj:`meep_adjoint` API routines to do the following:

                A. update the design function :math:`\epsilon^\text{des}(\mathbf{x})`---that is,